2pid/Mem/guide/rules-plaintext.md

 During Step 4, Shwac marks "[‒II]T[‒‒‒] ; [‒‒I]P[2‒‒]" in a margin

 During Step 5, Shwac writes in a place neither perpendicular to or parallel with any Unresolved Moments an undotted circle on the map this Moment's 1st card "2♥".
-Shwac then writes in his notebook "2♥" followed by an entry describing everything about the 2♥ moment.
+Shwac then writes in their notebook "2♥" followed by an entry describing everything about the 2♥ moment.
 Shwac returns to Step 1.
 See figures 4a and 4b for what Shwac writes if you are interested.

 Ending Step 5, Shwac returns to Step 1.